ajnickspu/ajnickspu/README.md

 - I'm Aj Nick
-- I'm a lecturer at Sripatum Business School
+- I'm a lecturer at Sripatum Business School SPU KK
-- SPU KK
+- Do everything without coding

 <!---
 ajnickspu/ajnickspu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.